Freshly-squeezed orange juice.

 Buying Juice

 You can buy bottled juices at any natural food store or supermarket.
-Unfortunately, thanks to a heavily publicized 1996 E. coli outbreak, nearly all bottled juice companies resort to pasteurization.
+Unfortunately, thanks to a heavily publicized 1996 E. coli outbreak, nearly all juice companies resort to pasteurization.
 The industry tries to obfuscate the situation with deliberately misleading “flash pasteurized” marketing-speak.
 But any form of pasteurization involves high temperatures that negatively impact flavor.

 Juicers

 You can make wonderful orange or tangerine juice using a citrus reamer purchased in a dollar store.
-Other kinds of juice require an electric juicer.
+Other kinds of juice require investing in an electric juicer.
 There are two main types: centrifugal and masticating, and each has its advantages.

 Making Juice at Home